MLPlatformWebsite/website/README.md

 #### Adding code

-We are using the rouge syntax highlighter to highlight your glorious code.
+We use the [Rouge](http://rouge.jneen.net/) syntax highlighter to highlight your glorious code.

 ```bash
 bundle exec jekyll serve --port 1337